 Scope of Rules

 These rules will set forth the methods for coordinating training on early voting and election day procedures for poll workers and county clerks in the 75 counties in the state.
-These rules are in addition to and not a substitute for the laws of the State of Arkansas.
+These rules are in addition to, and not a substitute for, the laws of the State of Arkansas.

 § 200 Definitions